Kotlin Symbol Processing API

 Unlike a full-fledged compiler plugin, processors cannot modify the code.
 A compiler plugin that changes language semantics can sometimes be very confusing.
 KSP avoids that by treating the source programs as read-only.

 You can also get an overview of KSP in this video:

 How KSP looks at source files

 Most processors navigate through the various program structures of the input source code.
-Before diving into usage of the API, let's look at how a file might look from KSP's point of view:
+Before diving into usage of the API, let's see at how a file might look from KSP's point of view: